 Conclusion

 While Azure’s networking capabilities are powerful, having a relatable analogy can make them much easier to understand and remember.
-This office phone system analogy, combined with the visualisation of the relationships, has helped me solidify this in my mind and will helpe me recall these concepts.
-But let’s see in six months! 😜
+This office phone system analogy has helped me solidify these concepts in my mind.
+The key insight is that Private Link is the service, Private Endpoint is the access point, Private DNS Zone is the directory, and the Zone Group keeps the directory in sync.
+But let’s see if I remember all this in six months!

 I hope this explanation helps you as much as it’s helped me.
 If you have other analogies, tips for understanding Azure concepts, or experiences with private networking, I’d love to hear about them in the comments below!